Defamation, Libel, and Slander: Background

 Beginning with the landmark decision in New York Times v.
 Sullivan (1964), the U.S. Supreme Court recognized that the law of defamation has a constitutional dimension.
 Under this case and subsequent cases, the Court has balanced individual interests in reputation with the interests of free speech among society.
 This approach has altered the rules governing libel and slander, especially where a communication is about a public official or figure, or where the communication is about a matter of public concern.

 Harming someone with words is an actionable claim, as you can see from above.
 If you or someone you know has been injured because of someone else's written or verbal words, now is the time to act.
 You may have a valid injury claim against the individual.
-Learn more with a free claim review from a personal injury attorney in your area.
+Learn more from a personal injury attorney in your area.